codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 ******************************

 Routing rules are defined in the **app/Config/Routes.php** file.
-In it you'll see that it creates an instance of the RouteCollection class that permits you to specify your own routing criteria.
+In it you'll see that it creates an instance of the RouteCollection class (``$routes``) that permits you to specify your own routing criteria.
 Routes can be specified using placeholders or Regular Expressions.

 A route simply takes the URI path on the left, and maps it to the controller and method on the right,